-Based on title alone, Jon Watts’s Cop Car isn’t a film that’s going all out to sell itself, but, with Kevin Bacon playing ‘bad cop’ and a running time of just over 80-mins, what we have is a tight, strikingly shot little crime-thriller, reminiscent of an episode of the recent Fargo TV-series.
-Watts co-writes and directs, introducing us to characters using the bare minimum of back-story, leaning back on visual storytelling as the audience is allowed to imagine what has led to the events the film opens with.
+Based on title alone, Jon Watts’s Cop Car isn’t a film that’s going all out to sell itself, but, with Kevin Bacon playing ‘bad cop’ and a running time of just over 80-mins, what we have is a tight, strikingly-shot little crime-thriller, reminiscent of an episode of the recent Fargo TV-series.
+Watts co-writes and directs, introducing us to characters using the bare minimum of back-story while leaning back on visual storytelling as the audience is allowed to imagine what has led to the events the film opens with.

 Right off the bat, there’s a ‘Stand By Me’ feel, as we meet two mischievous young boys walking through a field, playing some kind of call-and-answer game of swear words.
 Initially, it’s an amusing intro, but it isn’t long before they make an unusual discovery, which sets the tone of what is to come.